 But if that is not true, then there must be more exotic things happening in the universe that physicists have to learn about.
 Perhaps an unseen exotic particle is creating the gravitational field?
 So far, there is no evidence to support this.
 No exotic particle alleged observed in particle accelerators can live long enough and have the means (and in sufficient quantities) to create a gravitational field all the time to explain how matter comes together on its own throughout the universe.
 If one had to poke a stick at any other energy capable of doing this with solid matter throughout the universe, you would have to choose radiation.
 It is ubiquitous.
 We live in an ocean of radiation, and there is no way of escaping it.
 The quantity is there.
 The question is how radiation interacts with solid matter and what imbalances in the electromagnetic force is taking place between two or more objects.
 If there is an imbalance in the force, could it be enough to account for the gravitational effect of matter clumping together?

 That is where physicists will need to look at more closely.

 What areas of physics are likely to be challenged by Einstein's Unified Field Theory?

-There are a number of areas, but our research indicates that physics will almost certainly face in the near future two main fallacies in its current knowledge:
+There are a number of areas, but our research indicates that physics will almost certainly face in the near future the following fallacies within its current body of knowledge:

 - Gravity and universal gravitation is a separate and distinct force of nature.